 When delays do occur, be reasonable

 If a construction delay does occur, being unreasonable about it won’t solve anything.
-A contractor, sub, or whoever may need a boot in the rear, and a delay may very well necessitate an adjustment to payment terms.
+A contractor, sub, or whoever may need a boot in the rear, and a delay may very well necessitate an adjustment to the payment schedule.

 Still, it’s important to keep a cool head.
 If project participants are scared to notify you of a delay – that means issues may go unreported, and small problems could snowball.
 Delays might not be comfortable, but everyone in this industry should know they’re a genuine possibility (probability, even).